scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/put_object_copy.rst

 the owner has full access control.
 When adding a new object, it is possible to grant permissions to individual AWS accounts or predefined groups defined by Amazon S3.
 These permissions are then added to the Access Control List (ACL) on the object.
-For more information, refer to :ref:`ACL (Access Control List)`.
+For more information, refer to :ref:`Access Control Lists`.

 Specifying a Canned ACL
 ```````````````````````